Three-way junction: Variations

 An experiment was done in Illinois, United States to allow going straight on red (like a right turn on red) when approaching a T junction on the main road, with the intersecting road on the left.
 It was a failure.
 However, at some T junctions where the main road includes at least two lanes on the side away from the intersecting road, the farthest (rightmost, in areas where traffic drives to the right) lane is given the right of way to proceed straight through the intersection at all times, denoted by a "green arrow" signal if a traffic light is installed at the intersection.

 In such cases, often that lane is also specially delimited with pavement markings or other lane separation devices, to keep left-turning traffic on the intersecting road from colliding with traffic proceeding through the intersection on the main road.
 There are now safer variations of this, called continuous green-T (or seagull) intersections, that have a left turn lane off the main road either channelized or otherwise separated from traffic going straight, which allows for a traffic signal on only one side of the road.

+Superstitious beliefs

+In Thailand, three-way junction was called in an old word Sam Phraeng (สามแพร่ง, [sǎːm pʰrɛ̂ŋ]).
+Sam Phraeng is unsuitable area according to the beliefs of Thai people since ancient times on account of it is a passageway of ghosts or demons, therefore, normally no one will build a house or residence in the Sam Phraeng area.
+This belief also appears in China, Japan, and Korea.